-On-chip memory is really one of two types: Internal RAM and Special Function memory.
-The layout of the 8051's internal memory is presented in the memory in figure 2.2.
+As mentioned at the beginning of this chapter, the 8051 includes a certain amount of on-chip memory.
+On-chip memory is really one of two types: Internal RAM and Special Function Register (SFR) memory.
+The layout of the 8051's internal memory is presented in the memory map as shown in figure 2.2.